emera86/SASmanual-MkDocs/SASmanual/docs/procedures/mixed.md

 * **Subject variables** define the individual subjects of the repeated measurements.
 The error terms for each individual are independent of those of other individuals.
 * The **covariance structure** specifies the relationship between the levels of the repeated effects.
 The types of covariance structures available allow for residual terms with a wide variety of variances and covariances.

-!!! note
+!!! note "Practical Example"
-    For example, if the grocery store recorded the purchasing habits of their customers for four consecutive weeks, then the variable Week would be a **repeated effects variable**.
+    If the grocery store recorded the purchasing habits of their customers for four consecutive weeks, then the variable Week would be a **repeated effects variable**.
 Specifying a subject variable denoting the Customer ID differentiates the repeated observations of separate customers.
 Specifying a first-order autoregressive covariance structure reflects your belief that a higher-than-average volume of purchases in one week will correspond to a higher (or lower)-than-average volume in the following week.

 ## SAS Formulation